Skip to content

 A few best-selling pieces that work beautifully above a sofa or on a feature wall — all horizontal, all easy to scale to your space.
 Every piece is hand-made to order in your chosen size and format.

-Shop the Living Room Collection
+Browse the Living Room Collection

 How big should wall art be over a couch?